wanghaisheng/responsive-landing-page-starter/content/blog/en/play-streaming-audio-to-a-call-with-ruby-dr.md

 end
 ```

-Lastly, we also create a `POST` path to `/event` that receives the call status from the Nexmo platform and send the streaming audio once it has been answered.
+Lastly, we also create a `POST` path to `/event` that receives the call status from the Vonage platform and send the streaming audio once it has been answered.
 The action parses the data received and uses the `status` parameter to determine when the call has been answered.
 A call's status changes from `started` to `ringing` and then `answered` and finally, when it is disconnected, to `completed`.
 Our code plays the audio file once the `status` has reached `answered`.
 We also receive the unique identifier for this call, the `uuid`, from the data received, which is required for us to inject our streaming audio into this specific call.

 ```ruby
 post '/event' do